Top ten most popular courses in the UK

 10. Management Studies

-Degree courses in this area set you up for a career in the majority of professional sectors, as management skills are highly transferable and widely applicable.
+Degree courses in this area set you up for a career in most professional sectors, as management skills are highly transferable and widely applicable.
 From business organisation to human resource management, you’ll learn how to make a workplace efficient and effective.

 Business and administration courses teach you all about how a business functions from the financial side to marketing.